Blog

 *Please address the three questions noted below.
 Please use specific examples pertaining to our target populations and clearly articulate your involvement, actions and results.

-– What will you do while enrolled in your MBA program to demonstrate your commitment to the mission?
+– How will you demonstrate your commitment to The Consortium’s mission while enrolled in your MBA program?
 (2,000 characters)

 Understandably, The Consortium wants to be confident that the candidates it accepts as members (and especially those to whom fellowships are granted) are individuals who are devoted to and will be effective at promoting its aims and continuing to effect positive change for the underrepresented populations it seeks to support.
 And these three prompts get directly to the heart of this—what have you already done, what will you do as an MBA student, and what will you do in your career after graduating that can demonstrate your commitment to championing The Consortium’s mission?

-With respect to what you have already done in the past, you need to offer clear evidence of your dedication to what The Consortium is working to achieve.
+With respect to what you have already done in the past, you need to offer clear evidence of your dedication to what The Consortium is working to achieve (“Please provide specific examples”).
 The past few years especially have offered numerous opportunities for people to “show up” for or act on behalf of others who are different from them—such as participating in an organized protest, speaking up or stepping in when someone was being harassed or marginalized, or actively working to bring diverse people together in a harmonious and productive way—though the longer a history of involvement you can provide, the better.
-The Consortium wants concrete examples of how you have acted on your values and ideals and wants to understand what compelled you to do so.
+The Consortium requests concrete evidence of how you have acted on your values and ideals and wants to understand what compelled you to do so.
 Your goal is to show initiative and input in the interest of others and to make sure both your actions and motivations are readily understood so The Consortium reader gets a clear picture of what you have accomplished and the aspects of your character that have inspired and enabled you to do so.
 To do this, you can draw examples from your career, academic past, community endeavors or volunteer work, and/or personal life.
 Be sure to clearly specify, if applicable, the populations you have served (African American, Hispanic/Latino, and/or Native American) rather than speaking more broadly about working with diverse groups of people.

 The prompt does not specify that you must have served as a leader in the effort you are describing, though an example in which you did lead would likely be ideal if you have one.
 You could also share a story in which you acted completely independently.
 Perhaps, for example, you instituted a mentorship program at your company, in which employees with different tasks and personal backgrounds were matched to learn from and support one another.
 In any case, you need to be sure that both the extent and the nature of your contribution(s) are front and center.

 With respect to what you will do as a business school student, examine your target programs carefully to identify existing activities, groups, and events that align with the organization’s goals.
 Also consider opportunities that are lacking at your selected schools that you might establish while enrolled there.
 Authenticity is important here.
 Your goal is not to simply offer a list of things you could do, based on your research, but to show where you believe you would be most useful and demonstrate your enthusiasm for those options.
-Only discuss ones that you truly intend to become involved in or that you at least feel strongly hold such potential.
+Only discuss opportunities that you truly intend to become involved in or that you at least feel strongly hold such potential.
 Your choices will also show The Consortium where your priorities lie within its broad goal and which skills and strengths you are prepared to commit to your efforts.
 We have no doubt that The Consortium evaluators can easily discern pandering or shallow claims from true passion and dedication, so be sincere in both your claims and your ardor.

 And finally, with respect to what you will do after graduating, first keep in mind that the group’s mission is not just about increasing diversity and inclusion in the workforce but also “in global business education.”
 So, bringing greater numbers of underrepresented individuals into the MBA and other higher-education realms is just as valid as the focus of your anticipated efforts as increasing their numbers in the business world.
 And these efforts could target or involve potential candidates, the schools, The Consortium itself (e.g., participating in local events or orientation activities), or even other organizations like it.
 So again, dig deep to uncover the areas and opportunities that resonate most with you—that genuinely match what you feel is important to focus on, what you believe you can offer, and what you will be inspired to engage in wholeheartedly.

-The character length maximums for these three prompts are fairly restrictive, giving you roughly 300 to 500 words for each of the first two essay sections and approximately one-half of that for the third.
+The character maximums for these three prompts are fairly restrictive, giving you roughly 300 to 500 words for each of the first two essay sections and approximately one-half of that for the third.
 So, you do not have room for subtlety or extended explanations.
-Choose your words carefully and focus on conveying your core messages as clearly and directly as possible.
+Choose your words carefully, and focus on conveying your core messages as clearly and directly as possible.

 Upcoming Events